 “Kim White’s first book, Scratching for Something, is a collection of interlocking prose poems that work both singly and as a whole with wonderful ease, combining a rich surface with a variety of undercurrents that ebb and flow, thematically and stylistically.
 The prose-poem is a rare–not quite lost–art form and in Ms. White’s hands we find opportunity to hope that a new generation of American writers will take the chances required to make it their own and plumb its depths.
 This is a fine and rewarding debut.”

 About the print edition

-Scratching for Something was first published in 1998 by the Columbia University Creative Writing Center.
-Its publication was made possible by a generous grant from the Forbes Foundation.
+Scratching for Something was first published in 1998 with help from the Columbia University Creative Writing Center and a generous grant from the Forbes Foundation.

 About the digital edition

 A digital edition is currently available for Kindle.

 The New York Press Project

 Scratching for Something began as a series of prose poems published anonymously on the back page of The New York Press, a free weekly paper that enjoyed a large readership in the late 1990’s.
 I read it every day on my way to work, and became interested in the back page classified ads.
 They were a mix of small business and personal ads.
 The poignant tone of the personal ads captured my attention.
 At the time, I was working on a series of magical realist prose poems that imagined what particular character flaws or states of mind would look like if they manifested as physical traits.
 With each miniature narrative, I was attempting to depict creatures whose flaws and yearnings transformed them into something magical.
 The back page of the New York Press seemed like the natural habitat for these poems.
 I published the series anonymously.
 Below are photographs of the published works.
 One of the readers following my work took out an ad in response.